Code-Institute-Submissions/milestone-project-98/README.md

 4. To be able to view the cafe's menu and each item's nutritional information.

-   - On the menu page the user can view cards for each item on the menu which contain an image of the item, it's price and and icons to show whether it is gluten-free and vegan.
+   - On the menu page the user can view cards containing information about each item on the menu including an image of the item, it's price and icons to show whether the item is gluten-free or vegan.
    - When the user clicks on the image of a menu item, a modal opens which contains information about the item's nutritional information.

 5. To be able to find out where the cafe is located and what it's opening hours are.

-   - On the location page the user can view a google map displaying the location of the cafe and they are also provided with the cafe's address.
+   - On the location page the user can view a google map displaying the location of the cafe.
-   - The user can find the cafe's opening hours on the location page.
+   - The user can also find the cafe's address and opening hours on the location page.

 6. To be able to find out what other customers who have visited the cafe thought of it.